marek0626/M3/README.md

 Note that the source of the hardware platform is [openly available](https://github.com/Barkhausen-Institut/M3-hardware) as well.

-### 4. Cross compiler

-To build M³, you need to first build a cross compiler for the desired ISA.
-Note that only gem5 supports all three ISAs; the hardware platform only supports RISC-V. You can build the cross compiler as follows:

-    $ cd cross
-    $ ./build.sh (x86_64|riscv32|riscv64)

-The cross compiler will be installed to ``<m3-root>/build/cross-<ISA>``.

-### 5. Rust

-M³ is primarily written in Rust and requires some nightly features of Rust.
-The nightly toolchain will be installed automatically, but you need to install `rustup` manually first.
-Visit [rustup.rs](https://rustup.rs/) for further information.

-### 6. Building

-Before you build M³, you should choose your target platform, the build mode, and the ISA by exporting the corresponding environment variables.
-For example:

-    $ export M3_BUILD=release M3_TARGET=gem5 M3_ISA=riscv64

-Now, M³ can be built by using the script `b`:

-    $ ./b

-### 7. Running

-On all platforms, scenarios can be run by starting the desired boot script in the directory `boot`, e.g.:

-    $ ./b run boot/hello.xml

-Note that this command ensures that everything is up to date as well.
-For more information, run

-    $ ./b -h

-### 8. M³Linux
+### 5. Running M³Linux

-M³Linux allows to run Linux on an isolated tile within M³.
-Before it can be used, submodules have to be pulled in:

-    $ git submodule update --init --recursive src/m3lx/linux src/m3lx/riscv-pk

-Additionally, the Rust target needs to be installed:

-    $ rustup target add riscv64gc-unknown-linux-gnu

-M³Linux consists of Linux itself, riscv-pk with the bbl bootloader, and applications.
+M³Linux allows to run Linux on an isolated tile within M³ and consists of Linux itself, riscv-pk with the bbl bootloader, and applications.
 The applications can both interface with M³ and Linux and thereby bridge the gap between both systems.

 Linux and bbl need to be built explicitly due to the long build times and different build systems. `b` offers two commands for this purpose: